Let's learn HappyForms in a few quick minutes

 Let’s style your form!
-Click Next and you’ll see several groups — click on these to reveal more style settings.
+Click Style in the tab navigation and you’ll see several groups — click on these to reveal more style settings.
 Colors, fonts, and everything to do with the way your form looks can be edited here.

 3. Add a form to your website

 Now that your form is ready, it's time to publish it!
 You can embed your form in your page or post content, or display it in a sidebar using a widget.

 Add a shortcode to a page or post